 I have a passion UX design, service design, writing and all things digital.

 I seek inspiration from people and everything in my work has an anthropological touch: understand people and the stories they tell you, why they do what they do and – especially – why they claim to do something else that they actually are doing.
 I work as a UX researcher at a Turku based design and development agency, where I focus on service design, design anthropology and UX research while being part of an awesomely talented design team.

 I am passionate about what I do and get excited easily about new ideas.
-During my free-time I enjoy spending time with various sports from martial arts to Ashtanga yoga, and from boxing to biking.
+During my free time I enjoy spending time with various sports from martial arts to Ashtanga yoga, and from boxing to biking.
 I am a movie buff and I have saved every single of my Finnkino movie tickets since 1993.
-The sci-fi-geekiness is very strong in me, and I hope to find out one day why the meaning of life is 42.
+The sci-fi-geekiness is very strong in me, and one day I hope to find out why the meaning of life is 42.

 *In my thesis Memoria Virtualis – death and mourning rituals in online environments I examined the ritual practices of mourning and honoring an intimate in various online environments, such as in social media, official memorial website and in gaming environments. (download a free copy of my thesis here)